alipay/PainlessInferenceAcceleration/README.md

 <p align="center">
-   A toolkit for LLM inference without painness.
-Currently it only contains *lookahead*, a framework which accelerates LLM inference without loss of accuracy, other works will release soon.
+   A toolkit for LLM inference without 😭 .
+Currently it contains our work LOOKAHEAD, a framework which accelerates LLM inference without loss of accuracy, other works will release soon.
 </p>

 ## News or Update